yashpunmiya/Solsmile/solsmile/README.md

-# Based Smiles ✨
+# SolSmile ✨

 ## About the Project

-Based Smiles is a Web3 application on Solana Devnet that rewards genuine smiles with USDC.
+SolSmile is a Web3 application on Solana Devnet that rewards genuine smiles with USDC.
 The flow:

 1. User uploads a selfie 📸
 2. AI (Gemini) analyzes the smile score